MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/file-storage.md

 # Yammer file storage overview

-As of May 2019, Yammer is rolling out changes to file storage for Yammer files in Office 365 connected groups.
-Formerly, all Yammer files were stored in Yammer cloud storage.
-Once your organization gets these changes, all new Yammer files for connected groups will be stored in SharePoint, but can still accessed from within Yammer.
+As of May 2019, Yammer is rolling out changes to file storage for files uploaded to Yammer in Office 365 connected Yammer groups.
+Formerly, all files uploaded to Yammer were stored in Yammer cloud storage.
+Once your organization gets these changes, all new files uploaded through Yammer in Office 365 connected Yammer groups will be stored in the group's SharePoint document libraries.
+These files can still accessed from within Yammer.

 For information about using Yammer files stored in SharePoint, see the following topics: